Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Conclusions

-In the standard superfield formalism [1-12], the absolute anticommutativity of (anti-) BRST symmetry transformations (corresponding to an ordinary $D$-dimensional theory) are guaranteed due to the full expansion of the superfields along {\it all} the Grassmannian directions (i.e. $1, \theta, \bar\theta, \theta\bar\theta$) of the $(D, 2)$-dimensional supermanifold (see, Appendix A).
+In the standard superfield formalism [1-12], the absolute anticommutativity of the nilpotent (anti-)BRST symmetry transformations (corresponding to an ordinary D-dimensional theory) is guaranteed due to the {\it full} expansion of the superfields along {\it all} the Grassmannian directions (i.e. $1, \theta, \bar\theta, \theta\bar\theta$) of the (D, 2)-dimensional supermanifold (see, Appendix A).
 However, we note that, in our present investigation, the absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST symmetry generators turns up very beautifully (cf. Sec.
-5) even though we have considered the (anti-)chiral expansions of the (anti-)chiral supervariables.
-This is a novel observation (where we obtain the absolute anticommutativity of charges without the full expansion of the relevant superfields of our theory).
+6) {\it even} though we have considered the (anti-)chiral expansions of the (anti-)chiral supervariables.
+This is a completely {\it novel} observation (where we obtain the absolute anticommutativity of charges {\it without} the {\it full} expansion of the relevant supervariables of our theory).
+This observation is one of the highlights of our present investigation.

-We have exploited the strength of symmetry invariance in the supersymmetric (SUSY) theories as well [15-18].
-Here we have derived the nilpotent ${\mathcal N} = 2$ SUSY transformations by imposing the SUSY invariant restrictions on the supervariables of the (1, 2)-dimensional supermanifold.
-It would be a challenging endeavor for us to apply our present theoretical technique to other physically interesting problems that are associated with the gauge and SUSY theories.
-We are presently very intensively involved with these issues and our results would be reported in our future publications [27].\\
+We have exploited the strength of symmetry invariance in the supersymmetric (SUSY) theories as well [14-17].
+In these works [14-17], we have derived the nilpotent ${\mathcal N} = 2$ SUSY transformations by imposing the SUSY invariant restrictions on the (anti-)chiral supervariables of the (1, 1)-dimensional super-submanifolds of the general (1, 2)-dimensional supermanifold.
+It would be a challenging problem for us to apply our present theoretical technique (based on symmetry invariance) to other physically interesting systems that are associated with the gauge and SUSY theories.
+We are presently very intensively involved with these issues and our results would be reported in our future publications [31].\\